SMTG-Bham/doped/docs/Dev_ToDo.md

 ## Housekeeping
 - Clean `README` with bullet-point summary of key features, and sidebar like `SnB`.
-- `ShakeNBreak` related updates:
-  - Use doped defect entry generation functions in `ShakeNBreak`.
 - Code tidy up:
   - Test coverage?
-  - Go through docstrings and trim to 80 characters.
-Also make sure all tidy and understandable (idiot-proof).
-Should be able to generate docs with little to no warnings/errors.
+  - Auto-docs generation with little to no warnings/errors?
   - Add type hints for all functions.
-  - Check code for each function is relatively lean & efficient, can check with ChatGPT for any gnarly ones.

 - Docs:
   - Create GGA practice workflow, for people to learn how to work with doped and defect calculations